mikeal/ZDAG/SPEC.md

 We use 255 and below for tokens.
 This allows the parsing rules to never use more than a single byte and it allows us to inline VARINTs 127 and below.
-VARINTs that begin with a byte in a reserved token range must be prefixed with 255 in order to protect the token range, which means that we only take a penalty byte when the numbers are very large.
+VARINTs that begin with a byte in a reserved token range must be prefixed with STRUCTURE_VARINT in order to protect the token range, which means that we only take a penalty byte when the numbers are very large.
 This penalty only applies when we are parsing a token, there are many cases where we parse a VARINT and a token is not possible and so we do not take